Skip to main content

 • Active Directory Certificate Services (AD CS): If present, certificate template misconfigurations

-• Hygiene issues: Stale accounts, excessive privilege, risky services on domain controllers
+• Hygiene issues: Stale accounts, excessive privilege, sensitive built-in groups, and risky services on domain controllers

 Three-Phase Approach

-Testing is typically performed from three permission levels:
+Testing is typically performed from multiple permission levels for maximum coverage:

 1. Unauthenticated: Identify internal exposure and foothold opportunities without credentials